UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 23 April 2024

+* The next scheduled maintenance on Bunya will occur between 9pm Monday 6th May and 9pm Tuesday 7th May.
+* There will be no access to Bunya during the maintenance.
+This includes no access to data in /home, /scratch/user and /scratch/project.
+* Bunya queues will not schedule jobs that would run into the maintenance window.

 ## 22 February 2024

 * Issues with Jupyter in [Open OnDemand](https://bunya-ondemand.rcc.uq.edu.au) have been resolved.